minad/consult/README.md

 ## Live previews

-Some of the commands support live previews.
+Some Consult commands support live previews.
 For example when you scroll through the items of `consult-line`, the buffer will scroll to the corresponding position.
 It is possible to jump back and forth between the minibuffer and the buffer to perform recursive editing while the search is ongoing.
 Previews must